alexharri/website/posts/webgl-gradients.md

 ### Why branchless?

-Calculating an alpha value by normalizing the sign may seem overly roundabout.
+Calculating an alpha value by normalizing the sign and passing that to the <Gl method>mix</Gl> function may seem overly roundabout.
 Couldn't you just use an if statement?

 ```glsl
 if (sign(dist_signed) == 1.0) {